CherryLend/cherrylend-v2-spec/README.md

 The output interest UTxOs will contain the loan asset and repay interest asset in the datum.
 We will map through each UTxO then look into the UTxO to see how many assets it contains and return a constructed ValidateRepayInfo.

-The resulting two lists of ValidateRepayInfo from the inputs and outputs will confirm that the borrower is paying the correct amount back to all the lenders.
+The resulting two lists of ValidateRepayInfo will validate that the borrower is repaying the correct amount to all the lenders and datum in the interest UTxO has not been corrupted.

 #### Quick Code Walkthrough
 Grab all input UTXOs coming from the collateral validator